Norodom Vichara

-Norodom Vichara (នរោត្តម វេជ្ជរ៉ា; 17 August 1946 – 28 July 2013) was a Cambodian princess and politician.
+Norodom Vichara (នរោត្តម វជ្ជរ៉ា; 17 August 1946 – 28 July 2013) was a Cambodian princess and politician.
 She was a daughter of King Norodom Suramarit and a half-sister of King Norodom Sihanouk.
 She belonged to FUNCINPEC and was elected to represent Phnom Penh Municipality in the National Assembly of Cambodia in 2003.
-According to a family relative, Vichara died on 28 July 2013, at the age of 66, from a lengthy battle with lung cancer.
+According to a family relative, Vichara died of lung cancer on 28 July 2013, at the age of 66, after a long illness.